jaekyeongg/roi-neural-atlas/README.md

 ### Preprocess optical flow

-Set the dataset name, reference frame, and the ROI of the area you want to edit in the config file.

 We extract the optical flow using [RAFT](https://arxiv.org/abs/2003.12039).
 The models can be downloaded by the following command:

 ```